verekia/blitz-app-steps/01-system-setup/README.md

 # 01 - System Setup

 For a smoother experience, some commands in this guide are chained with the `&&` operator.
-Those require a UNIX-based shell and will not work in Windows's **cmd**.
-If you are using **cmd** please run them one-by-one.
+Feel free to split them and run them one by one.

 ## Installs check